 Monbukagakusho Scholarship for Research in Japan (Part 1: What is a Research Student?)

-Part of the reason why it’s difficult to find concrete information about Research Students under the Monbukagakusho Scholarship is that flexibility is inherent in the program for Research Students.
+Part of the reason why it’s difficult to find concrete information about Research Students under the MEXT (Monbukagakusho) Scholarship is that flexibility is inherent in the program.
 With the guidance of their research adviser, a Research Student can design their research period more freely because they are not required to take all the classes that degree students need to take.
 This allows the Research Students to focus on their research instead of taking classes in the university.
 Some students also use this period to significantly improve their Japanese language abilities, or to prepare for entrance examinations for admission to a graduate degree program.

 In this article, I’ll share with you stories from students currently in Japan as Research Students.
 I hope these stories will give you a better idea about the different things you can do as a Research Student.

 As I mentioned in Part 1 of this article, some scholars need to take six months of Japanese (Language) Preparatory Education while others don’t.
 The Research Student period can be as short as one month or as long as two years.
 When a Research Student wants to extend their stay in Japan to enter a graduate degree program (master’s level or doctorate level), scholars need to apply for a MEXT Extension of Scholarship.

 FUN FACT: In Japan, a Research Student is often referred to as a “kenkyuu sei” (研究生).
 “Kenkyuu” (研究) means research and “sei” (生) in this context means scholar.
 This character “生” is the same kanji in the word that refers to a teacher or “sen sei” (先生), wherein “sen” means ahead.
 For reference, a university student is a “daigaku sei” (大学生) and a graduate student is a “daigakuin sei” (大学院生).